 I’m not just dogging on the pension service industry.
-Before opening The Kielich Law Firm, I worked for Fidelity Investments in a service group that dealt with their 401k plans, defined benefit pensions and executive compensation plans.
+Before opening The Kielich Law Firm in Bedford, Texas, I worked for Fidelity Investments in a service group that dealt with their 401k plans, defined benefit pensions and executive compensation plans.
 I saw first hand that the calculations were not always perfect.
 It wasn’t just Fidelity’s fault.
 The employer and various consultants the employer hired to assist in the process had their own involvement in erroneous calculations.

 Years may go by before the employer or one of its service vendors performs an audit on the plan and locates the overpaid amounts.
 Now, in all the time I worked for Fidelity I do not recall ever seeing a plan send out a letter because it was under paying a participant-retiree (not to say that never happens).
 But when the overpayments are located, the plan begins the process of trying to recover payments.